emp3r0r10/emp3r0r10.github.io/_posts/Tutorials/Android_Tutorial/2025-3-10-Android-Architecture.md

 ---
-title: "Web Security Vulnerabilities - Cross Site Scripting (XSS)"
+title: "Android Architecture"
 classes: wide
 header:
-  teaser: /assets/images/tutorials/Web_Security_Vulnerabilities/XSS/XSS-Cover.png
+  teaser: /assets/images/tutorials/Android_Tutorial/Android_Architecture/Android_Architecture.png
 ribbon: red
-description: "Cross-Site Scripting, also known as XSS, is a web security vulnerability that allows attackers to inject malicious scripts into web pages viewed by other users.
-These scripts typically execute in the victim’s browser, leading to security breaches like account compromise, data theft, or website defacement."
+description: "System Apps or Application Layer is a top layer of android architecture.
+It contains all apps on the device.
+These applications rely on the services and frameworks (**next layers**)."
 categories:
   - Tutorials
 toc: false